 - Can I visit the law school and sit in on a class?

-- If I am admitted to George Mason, how long will I have to decide if I will attend?
-Does George Mason require seat deposits?
+- If I am admitted to Scalia Law School, how long will I have to decide if I will attend?
+Does Scalia Law require a seat deposit?

-- Are seat deposits refundable in whole or in part?
+- Is the seat deposit refundable in whole or in part?

 - When is tuition due?